- Donna O'Berry, Deputy Director

-Gregory has developed numerous national and international organizational relationships within the North Atlantic Treaty Organization, where he serves as the vice chairman of the civil aviation working group, the World Bank, the American Public Transportation Association, Brazil and Canada’s Civil Aviation Agency as well as the American Association of State Highway and Transportation Officials.
+Gregory has developed numerous national and international organizational relationships within the North Atlantic Treaty Organization, where he serves as the vice chairman of the civil aviation working group, the World Bank.
+Mr. Brown has also worked with the American Public Transportation Association, Brazil and Canada’s Civil Aviation Agency as well as the American Association of State Highway and Transportation Officials.

 Gregory obtained a Master of Arts in Strategic Security Studies from the National Defense University’s College of International Security Affairs, where his fellow students were a select group of international military officers and professionals.

-When he was the head of the transportation element (ESF #1) of the US National Response Program, he led a cadre of over 50 people from throughout the nation during disasters such as Hurricane Gustav & Ivan.
+Previously he was the head of DOT's National Response Program, and led a cadre of over 50 from throughout the nation during disasters such as Hurricanes Gustav & Ivan.
 He has also worked in private industry as well as for the United States Congress.

 Associate Director for Response and Recovery